The following patent was granted by

 TECHNICAL FIELD

-This invention relates to automated teller machines
+invention relates to automated teller machines and

-and smartcards, specifically, this invention relates to an
+smartcards, specifically, this invention relates to an

 automated teller machine that is periodically used to